dernasherbrezon/jradio/README.md

   * QuadratureDemodulation
   * Rail
   * Rms
   * RmsAgc and RmsAgcComplex.
 Out-of-tree block.
-For more details see [blog post](https://destevez.net/2017/08/agc-for-gr-satellites/)
+For more details see this [blog post](https://destevez.net/2017/08/agc-for-gr-satellites/)
   * RootRaisedCosineFilter
   * Scrambler
   * SigSource